Lisa Fauci

 Lisa J. Fauci (born September 21, 1960) is an American mathematician who applies computational fluid dynamics to biological processes such as sperm motility and phytoplankton dynamics.
 More generally, her research interests include numerical analysis, scientific computing, and mathematical biology.
-She is the Pendergraft Nola Lee Haynes Professor of Mathematics at Tulane University, and president of the Society for Industrial and Applied Mathematics.
+She is the Pendergraft Nola Lee Haynes Professor of Mathematics at Tulane University, and was president of the Society for Industrial and Applied Mathematics (2019–2020).
+She was elected to the National Academy of Sciences in 2023.

 Education

 Fauci was born in Brooklyn, New York.
 She did her undergraduate studies at Pace University, where she was encouraged to continue in mathematics by her mentor there, Michael Bernkopf.
 After earning a B.S. in mathematics in 1981, she went on to graduate studies at the Courant Institute of Mathematical Sciences of New York University, completing a master's degree in 1984 and her doctorate in 1986, under the supervision of Charles S. Peskin.

 Career

 Fauci has been at Tulane University since 1986.
-In 2017 she was elected president of the Society for Industrial and Applied Mathematics (SIAM).